Pureblueessentialsorg/pureblueessentials.com.au/content/shop/eojojo30/index.md

 height: 11
 width: 3
 ---
 This is one of our favourite luxury products!
 Pure Australian jojoba oil.

+Jojoba oil is not technically an oil but a liquid wax.
+Compared to other seed oils, it has an extremely long shelf life, as it doesn't oxidise like oils.

-Its a very high quality carrier oil for essential oils.
-Its also luxuriously silky and non-greasy so its well suited as an oil for remedial or relaxation massage oil (with or without essential oils).
+Extremely nourishing, with a silky feel and non-greasy, its well suited as the only oil you need for moisturising your face or body.

-Can also be used as a face oil, or to add to body products.
+Jojoba is perfect to be used as the main ingredient to make your own natural, zero waste skin care products at home.
+It also makes a high quality carrier oil for essential oils.

-Our jojoba oil from is grown in Australia without pesticides.
-The oil is cold pressed with no chemicals and filtered to 1 micron.
+The golden jojoba oil we source is grown in Australia without pesticides.
+The liquid wax extract is cold pressed with no chemicals and filtered to 1 micron.

-All the **pure blue essential** 10ml **remedial essential oil blends** contain 30% of this high quality jojoba oil as a carrier oil, so the blends are ready to safely apply to the skin.
+All our **pure blue essential** 10ml **remedial essential oil blends** contain 30% of this high quality jojoba oil as a carrier oil, so the essential oils are ready to safely apply to the skin.

+A﻿lso available in 100mls here.

+If you're after a larger size, please get in touch.